 An electronic health record is a digital version of a patient's paper chart that contains medical and treatment histories of patients.
 EHRs are real-time patient centered records that make information available instantly and securely to authorized users.
-They are built to share information for and from all clinicians involved in a patient's care such as: medical history, diagnoses, medications, treatment plans, immunization dates, allergies, radiology images, and laboratory and test results.
+They are built to share information with other health care providers and organizations in order to coordinate information for and from all clinicians involved in a patient's care such as: medical history, diagnoses, medications, treatment plans, immunization dates, allergies, radiology images, and laboratory and test results.
 Appropriate technical, administrative, and physical safeguards should also be in place to protect patient health information contained in the EHR.
 To ensure interoperability among providers including laboratory, pharmacy, radiology, inpatient hospital/surgery center, outpatient clinical care, home health, public health and others, organizations at the national level (including the Health IT Standards Panel and the Certification Commission for Health IT) are working to develop standards related to IT architecture, messaging, coding, and privacy/security and a certification process for technologies.
 The Contractor is strongly encouraged to use these standards in developing their electronic data sharing initiatives.